petros-d/docs/cloud/deploy-code.md

 :::tip

-If you want to force long-running tasks to terminate prior to 24 hours, you must specify an [`execution_timeout`](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#timeouts) of less than 24 hours in your DAG's task definition.
+If you want to force long-running tasks to terminate prior to 24 hours, you must specify an [`execution_timeout`](https://airflow.apache.org/docs/apache-airflow/stable/concepts/tasks.html#timeouts) in your DAG's task definition.

 :::